ExpressionEngine/ExpressionEngine-User-Guide/source/development/conversion/modules.rst

 The Shared Settings Form
 ------------------------

+.. todo:: This article is a STUB and needs to be completed.

 At some point we'll have a real overview here with a link to the full documentation.
 For now enjoy this cryptic bit of code::